tern-lang/tern/README.md

 ### Parallel Compilation

-Snap programs can be separated in to multiple source files that define the types and functions representing the execution flow.
+Tern programs can be separated in to multiple source files that define the types and functions representing the execution flow.
 To minimise start times the parsing and assembly of the source is performed in parallel.
 Once defined the execution graph is joined in to a single executable and static analysis is performed.